homa-tm/Back-end-TASK/README.md

 1. **Docker**: Implement Docker to containerize both services for easier deployment.
 2. **Caching**: Implement caching for wallet data to minimize database reads and improve response times.

 ---

-Here's the revised version with a shorter implementation and project structure section, and with the submission details moved up:

----

-## **Submission Guidelines**

-1. **Submission**:
-   - Create a **GitHub repository** named with your full name.
-Commit all source code, configuration files, and documentation.
-   - Share the GitHub repository link and Swagger documentation link with us via **both**:
-     - Email: gh***.***a@gmail.com
-     - The Telegram ID provided to you.

-2. **Implementation & Project Structure**:
-   - Use Node.js (preferably Nest.js) with Sequelize and RabbitMQ for the services (`CallerService` and `WalletService`).
-   - Ensure a clear separation between services, including basic logging, error handling, environment configuration, and scalability considerations.

-3. **Documentation**:
-   - Add a `README.md` with setup instructions, usage, testing steps, and a brief overview of scalability solutions.
-   - Use **Swagger** for API documentation.
-Include the link to access the Swagger UI in the `README.md`.

----

 By completing this task, you will demonstrate your ability to:
 - Design and implement efficient data processing for large JSON files.